 a.
 Components of corporate bonds

-Corporate bond funds invest significantly in debt paper.
-Companies issue the debt papers, which include bonds, debentures, commercial papers and structured obligations.
-Each of the component carries a unique risk profile and maturity date.
+Corporate bond funds invest predominantly in debt papers.
+Companies issue debt papers, which include bonds, debentures, commercial papers, and structured obligations.
+All of these components carry a unique risk profile, and the maturity date also varies.

 b.
 Price of the bond

-Every bond has a price and it is never static.
+Every bond has a price, and it is dynamic.
 You can buy the same bond at different prices, based on the time you choose to buy.
-Check how it varies from par value – it will tell you about the market movement.
+Investors should check how it varies from the par value – it will give information about the market movement.

 c.
 Par Value of the bond

-This is the amount the company (bond issuer) gives you when the bond matures.
-Basically, it is the loan principal.
-In our country, a corporate bond’s par value is normally Rs.
-1000.
+This is the amount the company (bond issuer) pays you when the bond matures.
+It is the loan principal.
+In India, a corporate bond’s par value is usually Rs 1,000.

 d.
 Coupon (interest)

-When you buy a bond, the company will pay you interest regularly until you exit the corporate bond.
-This interest is called coupon, which is a specific percentage of the par value.
+When you buy a bond, the company will payout interest regularly until you exit the corporate bond or the bond matures.
+This interest is called the coupon, which is a certain percentage of the par value.

 e.
 Current Yield

-The annual returns you make from the bond is called current yield.
-For example, if coupon rate of a bond with Rs.
-1000 par value is 20%, then the firm must pay you Rs.
-200 as interest per year.
+The annual returns you make from the bond is called the current yield.
+For example, if the coupon rate of a bond with Rs 1,000 par value is 20%, then the issuer pays Rs 200 as the interest per year.

 f.
 Yield to Maturity (YTM)

-This is the in-house rate of returns of all the cash-flows in the bond, the present bond price, the coupon payments till maturity and the principal.
+This is the in-house rate of returns of all the cash-flows in the bond, the current bond price, the coupon payments until maturity and the principal.
 Greater the YTM, higher will be your returns and vice versa.

-If you are holding your corporate bond fund for less than 3 years, you must pay short-term capital gains tax or STCG based on your tax slab.
-On the other hand, Section 112 of the Indian Income Tax mandates 20% long-term capital gains tax for larger investment horizon.
-This is applicable to those who hold the bond for more than 3 years.
+If you are holding your corporate bond fund for less than three years, then you must pay short-term capital gains tax (STCG) based on your tax slab.
+On the other hand, Section 112 of the Indian Income Tax mandates 20% tax on long-term capital gains.
+This applies to those who hold the bond for more than three years.

 h.
 Exposure & allocation

-Corporate Bond Funds, sometimes, do take small exposures to government securities as well.
+Corporate bond funds, sometimes, do take small exposures to government securities as well.
 But they do so only when no suitable opportunities in the credit space are available.
-On an average, Corporate Bond Funds will have approximately 5.22% allocation to sovereign fixed income.
+On average, corporate bond funds will have approximately 5.22% allocation to sovereign fixed income.

 4. Risk factors & returns

-There’s always the possibility of bond issuer defaulting on its obligations.
-This default risk is higher for lower rated securities, and goes up exponentially with increasing maturities.
-If your fund manager invests only in highly-rated companies, expect an average returns of 8-10%.
+There’s always the possibility of bond issuers defaulting on their obligations.
+This default risk is higher for low-rated securities and goes up exponentially with increasing maturities.
+If your fund manager invests only in highly-rated companies, expect an average return in the range of 8% to 10%.
 Here, the risk is also minimal.

-On the other hand, if you invest in a slightly low-rated but a well-managed, fund, it can be rewarding.
-For instance, the companies tend to give slightly higher coupon rates to attract more investors.
-However, there is also a chance that the fund manager’s call on the company goes wrong.
-So, if it defaults on interest payments or principal repayment or the company gets downgraded further), it can cause a setback for investors.
+On the other hand, if you invest in a slightly low-rated but a well-managed fund, then it can be rewarding.
+For instance, companies tend to give somewhat higher coupon rates to attract investors.
+However, there is also a chance that the fund manager’s call on a company going wrong.
+Hence, if a company defaults on interest payments or principal repayment or the company gets downgraded further, then it is a setback for investors.